wuzengfu/virtual_queue_frontend/docs/README.md

 ## Instructions

+> You are to make changes to this repository and not the backend repository

 We will be building a dashboard with a single graph to monitor the number of errors our system encounters.

 ![component-diagram](assets/component-diagram.png)